frvidal/dynamic-pie-chart/projects/dynamic-pie-chart/README.md

 ![Dynamic Pie Chart](./screen-copy.png)

-## How to install and use `dynamic-pie-chart` in your application ?
+## How to install and use the `dynamic-pie-chart` in your application ?

 A simple `npm install dynamic-pie-chart` will install this library